LingPiao/mobtools/README.md

 LockScreen and Weather Widget

 NOTE:
 Enable the app running in background.
-Otherwise the widgets would be force stopped in some cases.
+Otherwise the widgets would be force-stopped in some cases.